Everything You Need to Know About Mixed-Use Developments

-Mixed-use communities have become increasingly popular and continue to pop up across North America.
+Mixed-use developments have become increasingly popular and continue to pop up across North America.
 These communities are a great option for people who lead an active lifestyle and value convenience; however, they function a little differently than the standard condominium or homeowners' association (HOA).
 To get the most out of this unique living experience, it’s essential to understand the residential structure and dynamic culture.
 Read on to learn about mixed-use communities, what you should know before moving into one, and more.

-What is a mixed-use community?
+What is a mixed-use development?

 How are mixed-use associations structured?